Philip D. Gingerich

 Associate Professor, Departments of Biology and Anthropology, University of Michigan

-Professor, Departments of Geological Sciences, Biology, and Anthropology, University of Michigan, 1983-present
+Professor, Depts. of Geological Sciences / Ecology and Evolutionary Biology / Anthropology, University of Michigan

 Honors and awards